 Another feature of the Deebot X1 Omni is that it can be controlled with your voice as opposed to using the App.
 While most of Ecovacs’ competitors have tapped into Google Assistant or Amazon Alexa, Ecovacs has taken a different route.
 Their voice recognition system is their own, called the YIKO Voice Assistant.

-The voice system allows the same kinds of voice command operation as systems using Google Assistant or Alexa.
-For advanced Google Assistant and Alexa users, there may be some frustration with the proprietary system’s inability to integrate with complex scenes or routines which tap into multiple IOT devices.
+The voice system supports the same types of voice command operations as systems using Google Assistant or Alexa.
+For advanced Google Assistant and Alexa users, there may be some frustration with the proprietary system’s inability to integrate with complex scenes or routines that tap into multiple IOT devices.

 Navigation

 The Deebot X1 Omni also did well with both navigation and obstacle avoidance.
-The X1 Omni has a LiDAR sensor on the top of the robot for mapping and basic obstacle avoidance, and it has several front-mounted sensors, including a camera and a 3D mapping system.
+The X1 Omni features a LiDAR sensor on top of the robot for mapping and basic obstacle avoidance, as well as several front-mounted sensors, including a camera and a 3D mapping system.

 Mapping and coverage

-The X1 Omni was quick at mapping and the map it created was accurate on its first try.
-In coverage tests, where we test how much of the reachable floor space is visited, the Deebot X1 Omni scored highly and it did so in a short period of time.
+The X1 Omni was quick at mapping, and the map it created was accurate on its first try.
+In coverage evaluations, where we assess how much of the reachable floor space is visited, the Deebot X1 Omni scored highly, and it did so in a short period of time.

 Avoiding obstacles

-In our obstacle avoidance tests, we think the Deebot X1 Omni showed that it was very accurate at avoiding the obstacles that we put down.
-It does avoid obstacles that are too low for its LiDAR or too light for its other sensors, and it did detect various objects like cords, cloth, and (simulated) pet waste.
+In our obstacle avoidance evaluation, we found that the Deebot X1 Omni demonstrated very accurate obstacle avoidance, successfully navigating around the obstacles we placed.
+It avoids obstacles that are too low for its LiDAR or too light for its other sensors, and it detects various objects like cords, cloth, and (simulated) pet waste.

 But, while it had its successes, it would occasionally miss something.
-While we might be over-scrutinizing here, the reality is that other obstacle avoidance systems we’ve tested performed better right out of the box.
-While what it could do was impressive, at its price tag, we hoped we’d be more impressed.
+And while we might be over-scrutinizing here, the reality is that other obstacle avoidance systems we’ve evaluated performed better right out of the box.
+Even though what it could do was impressive, at its price tag, we hoped we would be more impressed.

-There’s a lot to like with the Ecovacs Deebot X1 Omni.
-It performed well as a vacuum – navigating and picking up dirt and debris of all sizes on carpets and hard floors.
-The Omni Station was also a strong point and was without issue as far as functionality is concerned too.
+There’s a lot to like about the Ecovacs Deebot X1 Omni.
+It performed well as a vacuum, navigating and picking up dirt and debris of all sizes on carpets and hard floors.
+The Omni Station was also a strong point and functioned without issue.

-Mopping wasn’t great in our tests.
+Mopping wasn’t great in our evaluation.
 As far as the mopping issues we experienced, one thing we do know is that the dual-rotating pad design is new.
 Earlier Ecovacs models with mopping used a more traditional, single stationary pad.
-It could be that this new mopping system isn’t as sorted yet.
+It’s possible that this new mopping system isn’t fully sorted yet.

-One last consideration is the size of Ecovacs’ Omni Station.
-We appreciate that it is well-built, but it is large, so take its size and where you would place it into consideration when making your buying decision.
+Lastly, we appreciate that the robot vacuum is well-built, but it’s large.
+So take its size and where you would place it into consideration when making your buying decision.